Dumbhog/21-s-Blackjack/README.md

 Welcome to my first coding project in a command line!
 A game of blackjack/21's (It can be either game at this stage)

-Current Issues: 1.
-The first game runs the proceeding code perfectly, but after you play for a second time the program simply responds with "Let's play!" correctly but the code does not continue onwards and the game asks would you like to play agian.
+Version V2.0 update: The first playable version!
+Added the dealer's cards, standing, winning, and more!

+Current Bugs: Unknown

-Future features to add: Betting (Tokens, Doubling Down, high scores, running out of tokens)
+Future features to add: Aces valued at either 1 or 11, Betting/Tokens: Doubling Down, high scores, running out of tokens)